 Isabelle Lutterodt is the Director of the Los Angeles Municipal Art Gallery and Barnsdall Art Park for the City of Los Angeles, Department of Cultural Affairs.
 She formerly served as the Director of Visual Arts at Angels Gate Cultural Center in San Pedro, where she curated for the gallery and oversaw a studio artist program.
-She holds an MFA in Photography from California Institute of Arts and an MA in Art Museum and Gallery Studies from the University of Leicester, Leicester, UK.
-Prior to moving to the UK, she curated as part of the collective M.U.L.E. exhibitions throughout the Los Angeles area focused on cultural and community based issues.
-In addition to curating Isabelle has worked with organizations in Europe, New York, Washington D.C. and Los Angeles developing programming that supports arts education, including the Getty Museum, Maryland Parks and Recreation, the Fresh Air Fund, the CalArts Community Arts Partnership (CAP), and the Marlborough School in Los Angeles.
+She holds an MFA in Photography from the California Institute of Arts and an MA in Art Museum and Gallery Studies from the University of Leicester, Leicester, UK.
+Prior to moving to the UK, she curated as part of the collective M.U.L.E. exhibitions throughout the Los Angeles area focused on cultural and community-based issues.
+In addition to curating Isabelle has worked with organizations in Europe, New York, Washington D.C., and Los Angeles developing programming that supports arts education, including the Getty Museum, Maryland Parks and Recreation, the Fresh Air Fund, the CalArts Community Arts Partnership (CAP), and the Marlborough School in Los Angeles.

 Isabelle has served on the boards of MESC, Gallery@calit2, Trade&Row, Side Street Projects; advisory boards of Pasadena High School’s Visual Art and Design Academy and East Los Angeles Animation; and the exhibition council for Center for the Arts, Eagle Rock.
 Most recently, she has served as a panelist on the California Community Foundation fellowships and the Long Beach Arts Council fellowships.